Siri, Alexa, or chatbots—what is most useful for your business?

 Siri vs Alexa vs chatbots

 Siri and Alexa have made a big splash in the consumer electronics market over the last few years.
 But unlike chatbots, they are nowhere close to disrupting the B2B sector—but they are frequently alluded to.

-We, at Freshchat, we sometimes get asked about our integration plans with Alexa or Google Assistant.
-Few weeks ago, for example, one of our prospects had a somewhat left-field query about Freshchat’s integration possibilities with microcomputers which was also tied to a query about voice assistants.
+We, at Freshdesk Messaging, we sometimes get asked about our integration plans with Alexa or Google Assistant.
+A few weeks ago, for example, one of our prospects had a somewhat left-field query about Freshdesk Messaging’s integration possibilities with microcomputers which were also tied to a query about voice assistants.
 The client said he wanted to connect our messaging platform to Raspberry Pi to light one of the bulbs hanging respectively on top of the members in his support team.
 Every time a rep responded to a customer query within the first two minutes, the integration would lead the corresponding bulb to light up.

 Somewhat like this:

 Like every young product company, we listen to all great ideas from customers with fascination and put it enthusiastically in our development pipeline.
 We also tell customers that chatbots can carry out most of the functions that they are looking for in a voice assistant—although the chatbots may take the reference to light a bulb jokingly.

 Alternatively, if their use case is purely supported, we point them to Freshdesk which integrates with Alexa and Echo Dot.